sachadow/RT2/README.md

 RT is a 42 project developped by squiquem, sederet, asarasy and qsebasti, which is designed to further students' understanding of the concepts behind raytracing.

-The program use scenes as `.rt` files built with the following elements.
+The program use scenes as `.xml` files built with the following elements.

 ## 1. Camera